 Deductibility of expenses paid by PPP loans.
 The CARES Act didn’t address whether expenses paid with the proceeds of PPP loans could be deducted.
 The IRS eventually took the position that these expenses were nondeductible.
 The CAA, however, provides that expenses paid both from the proceeds of loans under the original PPP and PPP Second Draw Loans are deductible.

-Contact David Mills, CPA, LLC with any questions you might have about PPP loans, including applying for a Second Draw Loan or availing yourself of forgiveness.
+Contact David Mills, CPA, LLC with any questions you might have about loans, including applying for a Second Draw Loan or availing yourself of forgiveness.

 The Consolidated Appropriations Act 2021 is expected to be signed by President Trump today.
 There are key provisions for both individuals and businesses.